-As of September 30, 2009, we had \$301.0 million in cash and cash equivalents and short-term and long-term marketable securities, which included restricted cash and investments of \$4.7 million.
-We anticipate that our current cash and cash equivalents, short-term and long-term marketable securities and funding that we expect to receive from collaborators, which assumes a moderate level of business development activity, will enable us to maintain our operations for a period of at least 12 months following the filing date of this report.
+As of December 31, 2009, we had \$221.0 million in cash and cash equivalents and short-term and long-term marketable securities, which included restricted cash and investments of \$6.4 million.
+We anticipate that our current cash and cash equivalents, short-term and long-term marketable securities and funding that we expect to receive from collaborators, which includes anticipated cash from additional business development activity, will enable us to maintain our operations, after giving effect to the restructuring we implemented on March 8, 2010, for a period of at least 12 months following the filing date of this report.
 However, our future capital requirements will be substantial and will depend on many factors that may require us to use available capital resources significantly earlier than we currently anticipate.
 These factors include: